noahgibbs/self_conscious_dgd/index.md

 * Wiztool commands
 * DGD's Editor
 * parse_string
-* Cloud Server driver and auto objects - what do they provide?
+* Cloud Server driver and auto objects - what functions do they provide?